ethereum-optimism/ecosystem-contributions/README.md

 Foundation Missions (aka RFPs) are proposals for specific initiatives that achieve an Optimism Collective **Intent** — a directional goal that helps the Collective align and work together.
 You can think of a Foundation Mission as an arrow aiming at the target (the Intent).
 Just as there are many paths an arrow might take on its way to a target, there are many different Foundation Missions that might accomplish an Intent.

 Foundation Missions, unlike the tasks listed in other categories, act as requests for proposals (RFPs) that teams can apply for.
 Generally, a limited number of teams are selected to work on a given Foundation Mission at any given time.
-Foundation Missions are also typically come with attached grants for the completion of the Mission.
+Foundation Missions also typically come with attached grants for the completion of the Mission.

 [Click here to view all available Foundation Missions.](https://github.com/ethereum-optimism/ecosystem-contributions/issues?q=is%3Aissue+is%3Aopen+label%3A%22Foundation+Mission+%28RFP%29%22)